tztztztz/php-no-slam-cache/README.md

 Include **classloader.php** into your bootstrap file/procedure to load package classes.

-Classloader is optional, as class names and position in directories are PSR-4 comptible.
+Classloader is optional, as class names and position in directories are PSR-4 compatible.

 # Cache Methods commons